Few banks to follow UniCredit share sale example

 "We have seen before major shareholders underwriting larger than their weight in the company," said the second ECM banker.

+Shareholders in Austria's Raiffeisen have backed the option to issue new shares as part of its capital strengthening plans, while Spain's Banco Sabadell aims to raise up to 1 billion euros from a rights issue following its acquisition of rescued regional savings bank CAM.

-UniCredit's smaller Italian peers Banca Monte dei Paschi (BMPS.MI), Banco Popolare BAPO.MI and UBI Banca (UBI.MI) are still striving to avoid cash calls.
+UniCredit's smaller Italian peers Banca Monte dei Paschi , Banco Popolare and UBI Banca are still striving to avoid cash calls.